haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 * Instead, if the tabs.html is opened for a window, it becomes a pinned tab and behave as as representative tab of the window/session.
 * When a tabs.html is opened, it checks the existence of other tabs.html in the same window.
 If another tabs.html is already opened, select it and close the extra one.
 * Use the Chrome Extension's tabs and windows events to keep the UI updated.

+## Side Panel Writer Support
+* sidepanel.html has a dedicated chooser UI for LLM services (Ollama or OpenAI)
+* Model selection based on the chosen LLM service
+* Prepared prompts for various document writing scenarios
+* Abstracted LLM service interface for consistent interaction with different providers
+* Support for interacting with visible page content